-Petrol and diesel ban: Q&A on the road to an electric future - BBC News
+How will the petrol and diesel ban work?

 Say I buy an electric car... where will I recharge it?

-There are more than 4,500 locations with charging points around the UK, according to website Zap-Map.com.
-New locations are being added daily - with an increase of 255 in the past 30 days alone.
+There are more than 6,500 locations with charging points around the UK, according to website Zap-Map.com and new locations are being added daily.

 But if mass market ownership of electric cars is to be viable, there will need to be on-demand access to power points.
 This raises a number of potential problems.
 For example, where will power points be sited?
 Will roads have to be dug up for cabling?
 Will drivers have to share power points, and so be restricted to certain charging times?